 Solid black stripes on either side of the inscription enclose the space, conveying stability.
 The brand occupies a specific niche and fully meets its customers’ needs.

-The inscription is enclosed within a structure, indicating products meant to be worn under clothing.
+The inscription is enclosed within a structure, indicating that the products are meant to be worn under clothing.